PROFIT MARGIN: [PASS]

 ACCOUNT RECEIVABLE TO SALES: [PASS]

 This methodology wants to make sure that a company's accounts receivable do not get significantly out of line with sales.
 It's a warning sign if a company's accounts receivable relative to sales increases significantly when compared to the previous year.
 Up to a 30% increase is allowed, but no more.
-Accounts Receivable to Sales for RYAAY was 1.23% last year, while for this year it is 1.08%.
-Since the AR to sales is decreasing by -0.15% the stock passes this criterion.
+Accounts Receivable to Sales for RYAAY was 1.23% last year, while for this year it is 1.16%.
+Since the AR to sales has been flat, RYAAY passes this test.

 LONG TERM DEBT/EQUITY RATIO: [FAIL]

 RYAAY's trailing twelve-month Debt/Equity ratio (90.90%) is too high, according to this methodology.
 You can find other more superior companies that do not have to borrow money in order to grow.